 Wow, you’ve got tickets for Hamilton, how you did you do that?
-Patience is needed but once you know how to buy Hamilton tickets it is very easy.
+Was the response when I announced that we where we were headed at the weekend.
+Patience is needed, but once you know how to buy Hamilton tickets it is very easy.
 Eight months after the teens declared that they would like Hamilton tickets for their birthday, we finally got to enjoy the show.
 Had money been no object we could have got tickets sooner.

 HOW TO BUY HAMILTON TICKETS

 How hard it is to buy Hamilton tickets depends on many things:

 - How many people you want tickets for?

 - Do you all want to sit together?

 - Can you go anytime or can you only make Saturday afternoons?